Uncertainty Quantification With Noise Injection in Neural Networks: A Bayesian Perspective: Experiments on Real-World Datasets

 \subsection{Metrics}

 For regression tasks, we use root mean squared error (RMSE) and mean standardized log loss (MSLL).
-MSLL is the difference from the negative log-likelihood ($-\log {p(\hat{y}|X,y,\hat{x})} = \frac{1}{2} \log (2\pi \hat{\sigma}_y^2) + \frac{(y-\hat{y})^2}{2\hat{\sigma}_y^2}$) of the baseline model.
-For classification tasks, we use the accuracy, the expected calibration error (ECE) \cite{guo2017calibration}, and the Brier scor \cite{brier1950verification}.
+MSLL is defined as the difference from the negative log-likelihood ($-\log {p(\hat{y}|X,y,\hat{x})} = \frac{1}{2} \log (2\pi \hat{\sigma}_y^2) + \frac{(y-\hat{y})^2}{2\hat{\sigma}_y^2}$) of the baseline model (MC dropout).
+Therefore, the MSLL of MC dropout is always 0.
+For classification tasks, we use the accuracy, the expected calibration error (ECE) \cite{guo2017calibration}, and the Brier score \cite{brier1950verification}.
 Among these, RMSE and accuracy measure predictive performance, while MSLL, ECE, and Brier score assess calibration performance, which are crucial indicators of uncertainty quality.

 In addition, we use risk-coverage curves to demonstrate the model's ability to select high-risk test samples.
 A risk-coverage curve is a graphical representation that illustrates the relationship between coverage (the proportion of samples for which the model's predicted confidence exceeds a given threshold) and risk (the misclassification error, or other risk metric, for predictions where the model's predicted confidence surpasses the threshold) in a predictive model.